-Can you think critically and logically when making a judgement about something?
+Can you think critically and logically when making a judgment about something?
 This is your moment to show that you can take on responsibility.

 When faced with a new challenge, will you look at it from more than one perspective?
 This type of creativity shows your ability to take charge and become a leader.
 Entrepreneurs have strong problem-solving skills and often take the initiative to find a new solution to an ongoing problem.

 For example, according to Inc.om, Brit Morin, founder and CEO of Brit + Co, discovered a need in the marketplace.
 Young women liked her DIY projects and wanted to learn to do what she was doing.
 She founded her media firm that “included a community of experts in topics like beauty, fashion, food, and home to teach young women the skills they want.”

 Also according to Inc.com, Katie Keating and Erica Fite co-founded their agency Fancy.
 They noticed a need for customers who wanted to be treated as equals.
 Their target audience was women… who they saw as both “colleagues and as consumers.”
 Their work was described as “empowering, certainly, but still fun.”